glamdevhero/node-puppeteer-instagram-bot/README.md

 # node-puppeteer-instagram-bot
 A simple Node.js Instagram Bot using [Puppeteer.js](https://github.com/GoogleChrome/puppeteer)

 This Instagram Bot will authenticate and login into your Instagram account.
-By providing a number of hashtags it create engagement by linking posts and following users.
+By providing a number of hashtags it creates engagement by liking posts and following users.
 It uses [PouchDB](https://pouchdb.com/) as a local database to keep track of the users you are following and can unfollow users after a specific amount of days.

 ## How to run the bot